North Korea Releases 3 Americans As Pompeo's Visit Concludes

 "Experts basically believe that these three were basically detained in order to serve as bargaining chips with the U.S. for North Korea, or even, in the event of a military conflict, human shields," Kuhn reports.

 Talk of the captives' release had increased as the U.S. and North Korea's regime engaged in rare talks — and worked to arrange a meeting between Trump and Kim Jong Un.
-The president said Pompeo has worked out the place and time of the summit, in talks with North Korean officials.
+The president said Pompeo has worked out the place and time of the summit, in talks with North Korean officials, and that it would not take place in the demilitarized zone between North and South Korea.

-Trump confirmed their release in a tweet on Wednesday morning, saying the group was airborne.
+Trump confirmed the Americans' release in a tweet on Wednesday morning, saying the group was airborne.

 I am pleased to inform you that Secretary of State Mike Pompeo is in the air and on his way back from North Korea with the 3 wonderful gentlemen that everyone is looking so forward to meeting.
 They seem to be in good health.
 Also, good meeting with Kim Jong Un.
 Date & Place set.— Donald J. Trump (@realDonaldTrump) May 9, 2018